 Q: Are transit agencies afraid Uber will “steal” their customers and keep them in the car for the whole journey?

 A: In our conversations with transit agencies, we’ve heard most agencies state that they believe that Uber complements public transit well.
 By helping existing and new riders create a seamless trip, the goal is to see how this integration may help increase ridership, not decrease it.

 Q: In the future, will there be an integrated system that will allow transit customers to choose their mobility option including the OnDemand option and the Uber option?

 A: During the pilot period, riders will be presented with multiple choices including transit, Uber or both.
 Future versions will contain more options, including TransLoc OnDemand.
-See how NYU and Emory revolutionized their Safe Ride systems with TransLoc OnDemand.
+See how Emory University revolutionized their Safe Ride systems with TransLoc OnDemand.

 Q: Who is handling payment?
 Is TransLoc collecting and distributing to Uber or is the rider’s Uber payment information being directly charged?
 For example, would TransLoc be able to load transit fare card so that card could be tapped for the transit portion of the trip?

 A: Currently, the rider will pay for their Uber with an existing or new Uber account.
 Future versions will include options for transit fare payment and fare card integration.